Lerg/docs/docs/content/plugin/nfc/_index.md

 The [NFC](https://marketplace.coronalabs.com/plugin/nfc) plugin enables your application to read NFC tags.
 NFC stands for Near Field Communication.
 At the moment the plugin only supports NDEF tags, but in the future based on your feedback, the plugin can be enhaced.

 Supported platforms: Android 4.0+.
-Some features require Android 4.1+ or 6.0+.
+Some features require Android 4.1+ or 6.0+. iOS 11+.

-This plugin is not available on iOS yet, Apple will introduce NFC support in iOS 11.
+On iOS only iPhone 7 and later have capability to read NFC tags.
+And only NDEF tags are supported.

 The latest version requires Corona 2016.3068 or later.